 Ergonomics & Material Handling: Taking the Pain Out of Your Warehouse

 Material handling is a pain.
 No, really.
-According to a recent report by The Travelers Companies, Inc., material handling is the most frequent cause of injury in the workplace.
-The Injury Impact Report by The Travelers studied over 1.5 million workers compensation claims from 2010 to 2014.
+According to a report by The Travelers Companies, material handling is the most frequent cause of injury in the workplace.
+The Injury Impact Report by The Travelers studied over 1.5 million workers’ compensation claims.
 At the top of the list was material handling, capturing 32 percent of the total claims.

 The process of picking product is fraught with danger in many warehouse settings.
 Even when items are easily accessible, other forces are at work making the act of picking an adventure.

 In this article, we’ll explore some common ergonomic issues with material handling that result in injuries and incidents.
 Let’s dive in.

 Reduce Workplace Injuries With The Safe Lifting Zone